-- Lab Manual, 2019-2020 edition (Hayden-McNeil, available at UF bookstores)
+- o Lab Manual, 2019-2020 edition (Hayden-McNeil, available at UF bookstores)

 - Approved Safety Glasses/Goggles

-- o Proper Attire
+- Proper Attire

 You must be wearing department approved safety glasses or goggles and be properly attired to be admitted to the laboratory at all times, even on the first day of lab.
-Please check the links on the Canvas site for information on attire and the types of eye protection approved for use in this lab.
+Students should wear loose fitting pants and a shirt (with sleeves) that covers the entire torso.
+There can be no exposed skin at the waist or ankle area.
+Please refer to the lab manual and the links on the Canvas site for more information on attire and the types of eye protection approved for use in this lab.
 Anyone without the necessary materials (listed above), the proper safety glasses, or who is inappropriately attired will not be allowed in the lab.